hybridgroup/cylon/README.markdown

 ## API

-Cylon's HTTP API plugin can be used to interact with your robots remotely.
+Cylon.js has support for different API plugins that can be used to interact with your robots remotely.
+At this time we have support for `http` and `socket.io` plugins with more comming in the near future.

 To use it, install it alongside Cylon: